mythridium/godot_wry/docs/reference/webview.md

 ## Methods

 > [!TIP]
-> This implementation wraps WRY's [`WebView`](https://docs.rs/wry/latest/wry/struct.WebView.html) interface.
-Not all WRY features may be implemented but [contributions are always welcome](/contributing/how-to-contribute)!
+> This node gives you GDScript access to WRY's [`WebView`](https://docs.rs/wry/latest/wry/struct.WebView.html) features plus some extra methods.
+It doesn't match WRY's API exactly.
+If anything is missing, [contributions are welcome](/contributing/how-to-contribute)!

 ### clear_all_browsing_data()